awalsh17/quiltR/README.md

 # quiltR

-Code to design quilts in R. This is work in progress and needs more documentation.
+Code to design quilts in R. This is work in progress and is continually developing.

 ## Slides from RStudio::conf 2022 talk